Also see Headliners, Performer Stage Schedule and Program for more details!

 (email hidden, requires Javascript)

-Alison Wahl’s work as a singer, composer, and songwriter spans many musical worlds and seeks to center authentic human presence.
-Her folk songs combine surprising harmonies and complicated fingerpicking patterns with coy, imaginative lyrics.
-Alison’s music is earnestly human, stubbornly optimistic, intricate, and thoughtful.
-She has released three albums and one more is currently in production.
+Alison Wahl’s work as a vocalist, composer, and songwriter spans many genres and seeks to center authentic human presence.
+Her music is earnestly human, stubbornly optimistic, intricate, and thoughtful.
 Her newest EP, “Songs of Change,” was released in September of 2022.
+Equally at home on the operatic and oratorio stage, Alison was praised by the Chicago Tribune for her “appealing,” “bright, vibrant soprano.”

 www.alisonwahl.com

-Described as “Tucson’s folk-rock goddess” (Natural Awakenings), Norgaard is a nurse-turned-musician who uses music as a healing art to foster compassion, spirituality and promote positive social change.
-Since departing her Alaskan nursing career in 2004 to become a singer/songwriter, she has released seven albums, toured nationally, opened for Judy Collins and Kenny Loggins, achieved recognition for her songwriting, and written songs for non-profit organizations and film projects.
+Described as “Tucson’s folk-rock goddess” (Natural Awakenings), Norgaard is a nurse-turned-singer/songwriter who uses music as a healing art to foster compassion, spirituality and positive social change.
+She is known for her passionate vocal/piano/guitar delivery, eloquent lyrics and graceful melodies that inspire hope.
+Since departing her Alaskan nursing career, she has released seven albums, toured nationally, opened for Judy Collins and Kenny Loggins and achieved songwriting accolades.

 www.facebook.com/ambernorgaard